-When you save a document, you can select whether to save the document in the format ODF 1.2, ODF 1.2 (Extended), or in the prior format ODF 1.0/1.1.
+When you save a document, you can select whether to save the document in the format ODF 1.3, ODF 1.3 Extended, ODF 1.2, ODF 1.2 Extended, ODF 1.2 Extended (compatibility mode), or in the prior format ODF 1.0/1.1.

-Currently, the ODF 1.2 (Extended) format enables files of Draw and Impress to contain comments.
+Currently, the ODF 1.2 (Extended) or newer formats enable files of Draw and Impress to contain comments.
 Those comments can be inserted byin the latest software version.
 The comments get lost when loading files into prior software versions that were saved by the latest software version.

-Some companies or organizations may require ODF documents in the ODF 1.0/1.1 format.
-You can select that format to save in the listbox.
-This older format cannot store all new features, so the new format ODF 1.2 (Extended) is recommended where possible.
+Some companies or organizations may require ODF documents in the ODF 1.0/1.1, or ODF 1.2 format.
+You can select these format to save in the listbox.
+These older formats cannot store all new features, so the new format ODF 1.3 (Extended) is recommended where possible.

-The ODF 1.2 Extended (compat) mode is a more backward-compatible ODF 1.2 extended mode.
-It uses features that are deprecated in ODF1.2 and/or it is 'bug-compatible' to older OpenOffice.org versions.
-It may be useful, if you need to interchange ODF documents with users, who use pre-ODF1.2 or ODF1.2-only legacy applications.
+The ODF 1.2 Extended (compatibility mode) is a more backward-compatible ODF 1.2 extended mode.
+It uses features that are deprecated in ODF 1.2 and/or it is 'bug-compatible' to older OpenOffice.org versions.
+It may be useful if you need to interchange ODF documents with users who use pre-ODF 1.2 or ODF 1.2-only legacy applications.

 Warn when not saving in ODF or default format